enzo2/disaster-sms/README.md

 ## How It Works

-- The Flask app exposes `/sms_api`, protected by an authorization token.
+- The Flask app exposes `/sms_api`, accepting POST requests from Twilio.
+Incoming requests are validated.
-- API health is monitored via healthcheck
-- User sends an SMS optionally containing any context or requests.
+- User sends an SMS, optionally containing a specific location or question.
 - Twilio forwards the SMS to the app API endpoint.
-- Incoming requests are authenticated and parsed for sender, subject, and message body.
 - The backend collects data from:
   - OpenAI API with web search
-  - National Weather Service APIs (alerts for specific locations)
+  - National Weather Service APIs (alerts and forecast)
-- Data is stored in Redis with a 1-week expiration, in case APIs go down.
+- Data is stored in Redis with a 1-day expiration, in case APIs go down.
-- LLM is used to condense the information, focusing on the user's request.
+- LLM is used to summarize the data to MMS-size.
 The summary is tailored to the user's request and current emergency context.
-- The summary is sent via SMS.
+- The summary is sent via SMS using Twilio.
+- There is no database.
+Any further request must be initiated by the user again.
 - Errors are sent to the admin via email.
+- App health is monitored via healthcheck and optionally MQTT.

+## License

+This project is licensed under the Sustainable Use License, allowing for personal and non-commerical use.
+See the [LICENSE](LICENSE.md) file for details.